 Adam understands painful stereotypes about mental and physical illnesses.
 “Bipolar disorder, chronic pain, and multiple health issues are my personal nemeses.
 All that means is I have to find creative ways to get around them.
 The development of my comic has been hampered by my challenges.
 Though there are times I feel like quitting, I am determined to reach my dreams.”

 Isn’t this the true spirit of self-advocates?
 What else makes a real hero, if not personal triumph in spite of individual trials?
 Fans of Japanese manga comics and culture will find a welcoming home in Adam’s project.
-Keep up to date with new developments from Adam about “Son of the Thunder God” on his Facebook Page.

 …a loving and talented father who advocates for more awareness and acceptance about Down Syndrome.
 His graphic novel, “Metaphase,” is the world’s first to feature a hero with an extra copy of the 21 Chromosome – Down Syndrome.
 Ollie, the main hero, is born with heart problems and inherits social misperceptions about persons with Down Syndrome.
 With his father, also imbued with phenomenal superhuman powers, fight prejudice as often as any arch-villains.